How much money do you need to be rich in India?

-So top 1% wealth is 81 times GDP/Capita in China while it's just 41 and 32 times in Brazil and India respectively.
+So the top 1% wealth is 81 times GDP/Capita in China while it's just 41 and 32 times in Brazil and India respectively.

-Even though the GDP/Capita of both Brazil and India decreased in 2020 due to contraction in the economy, their ratio is much lower than that of China.
+Even though the GDP/Capita of both Brazil and India decreased in 2020 due to a contraction in the economy, their ratio is much lower than that of China.
 It shows wealth inequality is higher in China.

 How much prime property can the top 1% buy with their net wealth in each country?

 Brazil (Sao Paulo) – 760

 It's crazy that an Indian who's in the top 1% in the country can buy just 68 sq. ft. of prime property in Bombay.
 Bombay real estate is unaffordable for even the rich.